dimiterbak/probabilistic-planning/README.md

   - How Big — determining how big is the feature or project with less effort
   - How Long — determining how long it would take to deliver a project or feature
   - How Much — determining what will fit into a fixed delivery time (e.g. sprint, release, quarter)
   - How to use Continuous forecasting to see as early as possible if the reality is going in the same direction as our forecast.
-How to use
-Continuous forecasting to see as early as possible if the reality is going in the same direction as our forecast.

 Forecasting using data will benefit people in the following roles:
 - Product Managers